steveshogren/hugo-blog/content/post/purity-is-good-design.md

 As we covered in the [previous post](/anemic-domain-model/), encapsulation makes code harder to test.
 Code that is harder to test, often gets tested less.

-Many books and blogs teach encapsulation as an important part of a "good" OOP design.
-Unfortunately, encapsulation does not produce better domain models.
+Many books and blogs teach encapsulation as an important part of a good object-oriented design.
+Encapsulation and domain modeling have been incorrectly meshed together.
+A good domain model is possible with or without encapsulation.

 Encapsulation is ultimately about boundaries and trust.
 Encapsulation _sometimes can be_ a good idea across API or module boundaries.
 Ensuring that the users of